ISTQB Learning

 26 / 40

-26. Which of the following is the BEST example of how traceability supports testing?
+26. Which of the following is a typical test objective?

 Select ONE option.